abhiverse01/titanic_project/readme.md

 ## Results

-After running the code, the summary of results will be printed to the console, and visualization plots will be saved in the outputs directory.
+After running the code, the summary of results is printed to the console, and visualization plots will be saved in the outputs directory.
 The best performing model for each metric will also be highlighted in the end.